Center of Concern programs in Cook County.

 Homeless Transitional Housing operates a number of scattered-site apartment complexes.
 The goal is to help those who are homeless, with a focus on children and single moms.
 It provides accommodations as they work to obtain permanent housing and achieve the goal of self-sufficiency.
 The program offers apartments where participants can live for up to 24 months, as long as they comply with rules.

 Partners, such as Maine Center, a community mental health agency, provides a mental health evaluation, therapy, medication management, and drug screening, as needed.
 After successful completion of the Center of Concern transitional housing program, clients are provided with assistance in finding and obtaining a permanent home.
+Find more details on transitional housing in Chicago.

 Center of Concern has numerous counseling resources and related services available to help residents of Cook County understand and manage a wide variety of issues.
 Some of these are listed here.